 Federally Funded Programs

-Pro Bono Programs
+Pro Bono Programs and Bar Associations

-Many bar associations have pro bono programs staffed by attorneys who've agreed to provide free legal representation to eligible clients.
-You may qualify based on income or other factors, like having AIDS, being an abused spouse or being elderly.
+Lawyers' bar associations exist at the state and local levels, and often provide low-cost or no-cost legal resources to litigants.
+Many bar associations have pro bono programs staffed by attorneys who've agreed to devote a share of their time to providing free legal representation to eligible clients.
+You may qualify based on income or other factors, like having AIDS, being an abused spouse, or being elderly.

 A courthouse facilitator can at least help you figure out where you should file your paperwork and walk you through the process of getting your paperwork to the right people within the court system.